 Construction is now complete on Cleveland Institute of Art’s gleaming new, 80,000-square-foot George Gund Building, adjoined to its Joseph McCullough Center for the Visual Arts on Euclid Avenue.

-The following academic departments will be housed there: Industrial Design, Interior Architecture, Graphic Design, Illustration, Biomedical Art, Game Design, Animation, and Photography + Video.
+The following academic departments are now housed there: Industrial Design, Interior Architecture, Graphic Design, Illustration, Biomedical Art, Game Design, Animation, and Photography + Video.
 The new building is adjoined to the existing McCullough building by the soaring, sunlit Jack, Joseph and Morton Mandel Atrium.

 To plan a visit to campus, start here.